leslzine/dataviz101/assignment3.md

-[final assignment](https://github.com/dataviz-gc/intro-dataviz-summer18/blob/master/assignments/finalproject.md) for my [Data Visualization Class at the CUNY Graduate Center](https://github.com/dataviz-gc/intro-dataviz-summer18), taught by [Erin Daugherty](https://datadozen.com/about/) and [Michelle McSweeney](http://www.michelleamcsweeney.com/) was to articulate a research question, find data for it, and visualize a it in three different ways.
+[final assignment](https://github.com/dataviz-gc/intro-dataviz-summer18/blob/master/assignments/finalproject.md) for my [Data Visualization Class at the CUNY Graduate Center](https://github.com/dataviz-gc/intro-dataviz-summer18), taught by [Erin Daugherty](https://datadozen.com/about/) and [Michelle McSweeney](http://www.michelleamcsweeney.com/) was to articulate a research question, find data for it, and visualize it in three different ways.

 ## The Data: Background